 (502) 636-9550 x 208

 Jamason Bailey joined the Coalition for the Homeless in December 2013.
 He manages five Permanent Supportive Housing (PSH) grants that provide housing for 130 clients.
-He also supervises the Bed One-Stop program, which coordinates the availability of beds at all of Louisville’s emergency shelters.
+He also supervises the Single Point of Entry program, which coordinates the availability of beds at all of Louisville’s emergency shelters.
 Prior to joining the Coalition, he worked for Family Health Centers – Phoenix, a health clinic that specializes in providing care for people experiencing homelessness, where he helped to administer several PSH grants and assisted clients to obtain medical benefits.
 Jamason received his Bachelor’s Degree from Eastern Kentucky University and his Master’s Degree in Public Administration from the University of Louisville.
 Jamason is a veteran of the U.S. Navy.